tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/网络与安全/访问管理/控制台示例_intl_en.md

 ## Read-only permission policy for TencentDB
 To grant a user permission to view TencentDB instances but not create, delete, or modify them, you can implement the policy named `QcloudCDBInnerReadOnlyAccess` for the user.

->?You are recommended to configure the read-only policy for TencentDB.
+>?We recommend that you configure the read-only policy for TencentDB.

 Log in to the [CAM console](https://console.cloud.tencent.com/cam/policy), select **Policies** on the left sidebar, click **Service Type** in the policy list and select **TencentDB for MySQL** in the drop-down list, and then you can see this policy in the results.